dart-lang/language/working/0546-patterns/exhaustiveness.md

     of subtractions over the spaces for a switch's value type and case patterns.

-The [prototype][] has a number of tests that try to cover all of the interesting cases, though there are so many ways that extract spaces can vary and compose that it's hard to be sure everything is tested.
+The [prototype][] has a number of tests that try to cover all of the interesting cases, though there are so many ways that object spaces can vary and compose that it's hard to be sure everything is tested.

 ## Next steps